apioo/fusio/README.md

   Contains all Fusio models automatically generated via [TypeSchema](https://typeschema.org/).
 This repository helps if you want to work with the Fusio API since you can use the same model classes which we also use at the backend
 * [Fusio-Engine](https://github.com/apioo/fusio-engine)
   Contains mostly interfaces which are also needed by adapters.
-This repository is very stable and there are few changes
 * [Fusio-Adapter](https://www.fusio-project.org/adapter)
   Page which shows all available adapters.
 An adapter can extend Fusio by providing i.e. custom Actions or Connections to different services.
 I.e. we have an adapter [MongoDB](http://github.com/apioo/fusio-adapter-mongodb) which helps to